hongda-oo/computer-quiz-game/README.md

 # Current Games
 1. Computer Quiz (game_quiz.py)

   A simple quiz that tests basic computer knowledge (CPU, GPU, RAM, PSU).
 Includes scoring and percentage output.

 2. Number Guesser (number_gusser.py)

   The player selects a maximum number, and the program generates a random number.
 Guess until you get it right.

 3. Rock–Paper–Scissors (rock_paper_scissors.py)

   A classic RPS game where the user plays against the computer.
 Uses random to generate the computer’s move.

 4. Choose Your Own Adventure (choose_your_own_adventure.py)

   A text-based story game with multiple endings.
 Includes input validation and clear branching choices.

+5. Password Manager (password_manager.py)

+A simple text-based password manager that allows the user to:
+  Add new account + password entries
+  View existing saved passwords
+  Store data in a local passwords.txt
+  Use a master password at the start (basic demonstration)